J&J, distributors finalize $26B landmark opioid settlement

 In a separate deal that also is included in the $26 billion, the four companies reached a $590 million settlement with the nation’s federally recognized Native American tribes.
 About $2 billion is being set aside for fees and expenses for the lawyers who have spent years working on the case.

-New Brunswick, New Jersey-based Johnson & Johnson has 10 years to pay its $5 billion share.
+New Brunswick, New Jersey-based Johnson & Johnson has nine years to pay its $5 billion share.
 The distributors — Conshohocken, Pennsylvania-based AmerisourceBergen; Columbus, Ohio-based Cardinal Health; and Irving, Texas-based McKesson — agreed to pay their combined $21 billion over 18 years.
 To reach the maximum amounts, states have to get local governments to sign on.

+The settlements go beyond money.
+J&J, which has stopped selling prescription opioids, agrees not to resume.
+The distributors agree to send data to a clearinghouse intended to help flag when prescription drugs are diverted to the black market.

+The companies are not admitting wrongdoing and are continuing to defend themselves against claims that they helped cause the opioid crisis that were brought by entities that are not involved in the settlements.

 The requirement that most of the money be used to address the opioid crisis contrasts with a series of public health settlements in the 1990s with tobacco companies.
 In those cases, states used big chunks of the settlement money to fill budget gaps and fund other priorities.

-Note: This story has been corrected with Johnson & Johnson saying it has nine years to pay its share of the settlement, not 10 years.